labzero/guides/languages/css.md

 Use class names that make use of words like `container`, `actions`, `group`, `active`, `disabled`, and other names that represent items or states in a user interface.

+## Headings
+Use `<section>` elements wisely and you will be able to regularly reset your heading numbering back to `<h1>`.

+Despite this, it is wise to add classes to heading elements since they can easily become subheadings.

 ## Use [BEM](https://css-tricks.com/bem-101/) to avoid unnecessary nesting.
 There is no need to apply a class to every single element, especially buttons, links, table elements, or others that have a specific function.